Azure/data-landing-zone/README.md

 ## 3. Setting up the required secrets

 A service principal needs to be generated for authentication and getting access to your Azure subscription.
-We suggest adding a service principal with contributor rights to a new resource group or to the one where you have deployed your existing Azure Machine Learning workspace.
 Just go to the Azure Portal to find the details of your resource group or workspace.
 Then start the Cloud CLI or install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on your computer and execute the following command to generate the required credentials:

 ```sh
 # Replace {service-principal-name}, {subscription-id} and {resource-group} with your